Counselling Twickenham, Whitton I work with:

 As you learn to practice at Counselling Whitton and Twickenham, allows you to be able to identify, tolerate and reduce distressing thoughts and emotions.
 It allows you to relieve the physical and psychological sensations of pain and anxiety.
 It helps to develop self-awareness, identify emotional conflicts and gain some sense of mastery over them.
 Rather than feeling ambushed by negative feelings you learn a new way of observing the world and regulating intense emotions.
 So what is this state of being mindful?
 Below are some definitions:

 Observing an ongoing stream of internal and external stimuli as they arise (R. A. Baer, 2014).

 Paying attention to the unfolding of experience moment-by-moment (Kabat-Zinn, 2004).

 In the practice of tolerance and self-acceptance, ones enemy is the best teacher (Dalai Lama, 2003).

-Put simply, mindfulness is an awareness of the world in-and-around you.
+Put simply, mindfulness is an awareness of the world around you.
 It gives you time to pause in the present moment and observe your thoughts and emotions without judging.
-To let go of distressing, painful memories from the past and dealing with the NOW before you look ahead to the future.
-It allows you to take stock of your experiences without prejudice, even when you have fearful thoughts of the future.
+To let go of distressing memories from the past and dealing with the NOW before you look ahead to the future.
+It allows you to take stock of your experiences without prejudice, even when you have fearful thoughts.
 In fact, we are never NOT in the present moment – we just lose track of it in our minds.
-Below are some mindfulness exercises you will find described and explained later on in other mindfulness pages: with an explanation of how anxiety is caused and can be overcome with mindfulness, as well as videos, downloads and mindfulness activities.
+Below are some exercises you will find described and explained later on in other mindfulness pages: with an explanation of how anxiety is caused and can be overcome with mindfulness, as well as videos, downloads and mindfulness activities.
 Please click below or contact me for any details about Mindfulness counselling at EnduringMind.